-- 5 and 6, which show the residual mass streamfunction anomalies (Ψ^) in the solstice seasons December-February (DJF) and 285 June-August (JJA) in the four experiments.
-For comparison, Supplementary Information (Figure S1) shows the annual-mean Ψ^ responses.
-As the winter hemisphere cell is the dominant one, the climatological circulation in DJF and JJA is significantly stronger in the NH and SH, respectively.
-The largest response in both hemispheres occurs in DJF (Figure 5), while the NH exhibits a stronger response compared to the SH.
-In DJF, the response to the SST patterns in the NH is confined to the 290 subtropical lower stratosphere (Fig 5d), while the rapid adjustment (Fig. 5b) and uniform SST warming (Fig. 5c) induce increased poleward transport across most of the stratosphere, with the latter showing around three times larger anomalies near the maximum in the subtropical lower stratosphere.
+DJF (Fig. 5), while the NH exhibits a stronger response compared to the SH.
+In DJF, the response to the SST patterns in the NH is confined to the subtropical lower stratosphere (Fig. 5d), while the rapid adjustment (Fig. 5b) and uniform SST warming (Fig. 5c) induce increased poleward transport across most of the stratosphere, with the latter showing around 3 times larger anomalies near the maximum in the subtropical lower stratosphere.
 The peak NH anomaly due to the rapid adjustment is around double that for the SST patterns in DJF.
-Specifically, in the lower stratosphere (100 - 50 hPa) between 0° - 60° N, the uniform SST warming accounts for \sim 65% of the full response, the rapid adjustment contributes \sim 26% and the SST patterns contribute the 295 remainder.
-Conversely, in the middle and upper stratosphere between 30-1 hPa, over the same latitude bands, the rapid adjustment effect becomes more important, surpassing the contribution of the uniform SST warming accounting for the 48% - and 46% of the full response, respectively.
-In JJA (Figure 6), the increase in the SH mass transport is largely is largely present in the subtropics while the opposing changes in the mid-latitude lower stratosphere seen as a reduction in the streamfunction, arise from both the uniform SST warming (Fig. 6c) and the SST patterns (Fig. 6d).
-In the SH subtropical $(0^{\circ} - 30^{\circ} \text{ S})$ lower - 300 stratosphere (100 - 50 hPa), the uniform SST warming accounts for \sim 70% of the full response with the rapid adjustment contributing roughly 20% and the remaining 10% due to the SST pattern.
+Specifically, in the lower stratosphere (100-50 hPa) between 0 and 60° N, the uniform SST warming accounts for $\sim 65 \%$ of the full response, the rapid adjustment contributes $\sim 26$ %, and the SST patterns contribute the remainder.
+Conversely, in the middle and upper stratosphere between 30 and 1 hPa, over the same latitude bands, the rapid adjustment effect becomes more important, surpassing the contribution of the uniform SST warming accounting for 48 % and 46 % of the full response, respectively.
+In JJA (Fig. 6), the increase in the SH mass transport is largely is largely present in the subtropics while the opposing changes in the mid-latitude lower stratosphere seen as a reduction in the streamfunction arise from both the uniform SST warming (Fig. 6c) and the SST patterns (Fig. 6d).
+In the SH subtropical (0-30° S) lower stratosphere (100-50 hPa), the uniform SST warming accounts for $\sim 70\%$ of the full response with the rapid adjustment contributing roughly 20 % and the remaining 10% due to the SST pattern.
 The strengthened SH poleward transport due to the uniform SST warming is confined to the SH subtropical lower stratosphere, while the rapid adjustment (Fig. 6b) induces poleward flow that also extends into the NH and is associated with the deep branch of the BDC.
-However, it should be noted that the SH response is generally weaker than in the NH, especially in the middle and upper stratosphere over both solstice - 305 seasons.
-The deep branch of the circulation exhibits distinct hemispheric asymmetries explaining the differences in the magnitude of downwelling over the SH and NH polar caps seen in Figure 4.
-This asymmetry is associated with a significantly stronger poleward NH branch of the circulation compared to its SH counterpart with important contributions by an equally stronger NH mesospheric cell overall (not shown). - We lastly consider the extent to which the combined residual circulation anomalies from the rapid adjustment, global 310 uniform SST, and SST pattern experiments match the full 4×CO2 response.
-This comparison is shown in the Supplementary Information (Figure S2).
-The main differences are that the combined responses overpredict the enhanced poleward flow in the NH extratropical lower stratosphere, while there are dipole anomalies straddling the equator in the tropical mid-stratosphere associated with the differences seen in the QBO features across the experiments.
-Nevertheless, the differences between the linear sum of responses and the full experiment are generally small compared to the overall changes, which supports the use - 315 of the experiments to decompose the total response into separate parts.
+However, it should be noted that the SH response is generally weaker than in the NH, especially in the middle and upper stratosphere over both solstice seasons.
+The deep branch of the circulation exhibits distinct hemispheric asymmetries, explaining the differences in the magnitude of down-